leotgo/unity-coding-standards/README.md

 ### Interfaces

-Interfaces should include the prefix "I", followed by words formatted in UpperCamelCase.
+Interfaces should include the prefix "I", followed by words formatted in PascalCase.
 Avoid using acronyms after the prefix, such as `IUIElement`.
 The interface name should briefly describe the semantics of the members and/or which components they are supposed to interact with.

-Examples:
+**Examples:**

 An interface for something that can be a physics target for a *Motor*, such as the `PlayerMotor`: